hubiquitus/hubiquitus-core/README.md

 ### Actor

 An **actor** is just a piece of code with an id.
 When a message is sent to this id, the code is executed.
-Inside an actor code, you have access to
+Inside an actor code, you have access to :

-  - `this.id` : the actor id
+  - `this.id` is the actor id
-  - `this.send` : a send function taking four arguments : the target actor id, a content, a timeout (optional) and a response callback (optional)
+  - `this.send` is a send function taking four arguments : the target actor id, a content, a timeout (optional) and a response callback (optional)

 And actor id (or **aid**) has a specific format : [identifier]/[resource] The identifier is also called **bare id**.

-Examples : `hello/de3ef8f1-28f1-4548-95d2-304b70bd01d9`
+Example : `hello/de3ef8f1-28f1-4548-95d2-304b70bd01d9`
   - `hello` is the bare id.
   - `de3ef8f1-28f1-4548-95d2-304b70bd01d9` is the resource

 The resource is an **UUID** (unique identifier) generated automatically and added to the bare id of an actor when it is added to a container.

 When sending a message, the target can be a full aid, or a bare id.
-If the target is a bare id, the system will select an existing actor to process the message.
+If the target is a bare id, the system will select an existing actor with a matching full id to process the message to.

 ### Container

 A **container** is a group of actors.
-Basically, hubiquitus is a singleton that represents that container.
-Their is one container by node process.
+Hubiquitus is a singleton obtained when requiring the hubiquitus-core module.
+Thus, there can be only one container in a node process.

 ### Discovery